nmshd/documentation/_docs_integrate/establish-relationships.md

 The `content` of the LocalRequest is the Request specified in the `onNewRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).
 This Request defines the conditions for establishing an active Relationship between the initiator and the templator.
 If the initiator agrees to them, it can initiate a Relationship with the templator by accepting the Request.

 The [Request Module]({% link _docs_explore/61-runtime.md %}#request-module) enabled by default ensures that the initiator receives a new incoming Request when the RelationshipTemplate is loaded and that a Relationship is initiated by accepting the incoming Request.
-If an Integrator of a Connector does not enable the Request Module, they must trigger these and other processes manually, which is not described in this guide.
+If an Integrator of a Connector has disabled the Request Module, they must trigger these and other processes manually, which is not described in this guide.
 Please note, however, that App users cannot deactivate the Request Module, which is why their processes are more standardized.
 {: .notice--warning}

 Accepting the Request is done by following the instructions of the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case and providing the `id` of the Request as well as an appropriate input to build the [Response]({% link _docs_integrate/data-model-overview.md %}#response) of the initiator to the Request.
 In case of success, the `status` of the LocalRequest will change from `"ManualDecisionRequired"` to `"Decided"` and the `consumption.incomingRequestStatusChanged` [Connector event]({% link _docs_integrate/connector-events.md %}) will be triggered.
 The Response of the initiator to the Request will be contained within the `response.content` property of the LocalRequest.
 By accepting the Request, a data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with `"Pending"` as `status` is created and the `transport.relationshipChanged` [Connector event]({% link _docs_integrate/connector-events.md %}) is triggered.
 The Relationship's `creationContent.response` property contains the initiator's Response to the Request.